Namantar Andolan: Namvistar Din

 The crowd in Aurangabad during Namvistar Din.

 Legacy

 Woman paying homage to martyrs at Namantar Shahid Stambh, which is the Namantar Martyrs Monolith, in front of the Dr. Babasaheb Ambedkar Marathwada University gate.

-People come to the university gate to have Darśana, which resembles the Sanchi Stupa gate, and leave an offering as if the university were a place of pilgrimage.
+People come to the university gate to have darshan, which resembles the Sanchi Stupa gate, and leave an offering as if the university were a place of pilgrimage.
 In 2013, the Nagpur Municipal Corporation erected the Namantar Shahid Smarak (Martyrdom Memorial) dedicated to Dalits who died in the movement at Nagpur.